Engage in intensive training on the topic of executive functions with applications to the classroom.

 From July 24 - 28, 2023 is offering a Summer Institute on the oceanside campus of UCSB.

-This presentation will describe executive functions and discuss their involvement in learning and classroom production.
+This Institute will describe executive functions and discuss their involvement in learning and classroom production.
 Emphasis will be placed on how executive functions are involved in reading, writing, and math skill acquisition and the productive application of these skills.
 The role of motivation in academic skill development also will be addressed.
-Reading, writing, and math difficulties related to executive function deficits will be discussed in detail.
-Interventions for helping students improve their use of executive functions will be discussed.
+Reading, writing, and math difficulties related to executive function deficits will be examined in detail.
+You will learn interventions for helping students improve their use of executive functions.
 Particular emphasis will be placed on intervention techniques to help struggling students overcome executive function difficulties and improve academic proficiency.

 This institute is hands-on and is limited to 40 participants.